hashicorp/vault/website/source/docs/commands/secrets.html.md

   # ...

 Subcommands:
-    disable    Disable a secret engine
+    disable    Disable a secrets engine
     enable     Enable a secrets engine
     list       List enabled secrets engines
     move       Move a secrets engine to a new path